Frisco Vacation Guide

-With over 2,200 acres of developed parkland, 70+ miles of interconnected trails, and a nationally recognized parks system, parks in Frisco TX offer an outdoor paradise that rivals cities many times its size.
-Whether you’re looking for a morning hike along forested creek beds, a family picnic under towering cottonwood trees, or an afternoon of disc golf on a championship-caliber course, Frisco’s green spaces deliver year-round adventure for every type of nature lover.
+With more than 2,200 acres of developed parkland, 70-plus miles of interconnected trails, and a nationally recognized system, the parks in Frisco TX deliver an outdoor scene that punches well above the city’s suburban reputation.
+Whether you want a forested creek-bed hike, a family picnic under cottonwoods, or a round of disc golf on a championship-caliber course, Frisco’s green spaces cover it year-round.
+This guide walks through every major park, trail, and outdoor activity so you can build the perfect nature-filled day.

-Sitting on 63 acres in the heart of the city at 8000 McKinney Road, Frisco Commons Park is the most beloved and frequently visited of all parks in Frisco TX.
-This flagship park serves as the community gathering place for festivals, outdoor concerts, and everyday recreation, drawing families, joggers, and nature enthusiasts throughout the year.
+Sitting on 63 acres in the heart of the city at 8000 McKinney Road, Frisco Commons Park is the most beloved and most-visited of all the parks in Frisco TX.
+It’s the community’s gathering place — festivals, outdoor concerts, everyday recreation — and it draws families, joggers, and nature people all year.

 Hope Park — All-Abilities Playground

-One of the standout features at Frisco Commons is Hope Park, one of the largest all-abilities playgrounds in North Texas.
-Designed so children of every physical ability can play together, Hope Park features wheelchair-accessible ramps, sensory play panels, adaptive swings, and rubberized safety surfacing throughout.
-The playground includes separate areas designed for ages 2–5 and 5–12, ensuring age-appropriate challenges for everyone.
-Hope Park has become a model for inclusive playground design across the Dallas-Fort Worth metroplex.
+The standout feature is Hope Park, one of the largest all-abilities playgrounds in North Texas.
+It’s designed so kids of every physical ability can play together, with wheelchair-accessible ramps, sensory play panels, adaptive swings, and rubberized safety surfacing throughout.
+There are separate areas for ages 2–5 and 5–12.
+Hope Park has become a model for inclusive playground design across the metroplex, and it’s the single biggest reason families with young kids make Frisco Commons their default park.

-During the scorching Texas summer months (May through September), the Frisco Commons splash pad is a lifesaver for families.
-This free-to-use water play area features ground-level jets, spray arches, and interactive water cannons that keep kids entertained for hours.
-The splash pad operates daily from 10 AM to 8 PM during summer months.
-Nearby, shaded picnic tables and pavilions allow parents to watch comfortably while children cool off.
+During the scorching summer months (May through September), the Frisco Commons splash pad is a lifesaver.
+It’s a free water-play area with ground-level jets, spray arches, and interactive water cannons, and it runs daily from 10 AM to 8 PM in season.
+Shaded picnic tables and pavilions nearby let parents watch in relative comfort while the kids cool off.

-The stocked fishing pond at Frisco Commons provides a peaceful spot for anglers of all skill levels.
-The pond is periodically stocked with catfish, bass, and sunfish by Texas Parks & Wildlife, and a valid Texas fishing license is required for anglers 17 and older.
-A paved path circles the pond, making it accessible to visitors using wheelchairs or strollers.
-Early morning visits often reward birdwatchers with sightings of great blue herons, egrets, and red-tailed hawks hunting along the shoreline.
+The stocked fishing pond at Frisco Commons is a peaceful spot for anglers of any level.
+Texas Parks & Wildlife periodically stocks it with catfish, bass, and sunfish, and a valid Texas fishing license is required for anyone 17 and older.
+A paved path circles the pond, so it’s accessible for wheelchairs and strollers.
+Early morning often rewards birdwatchers with great blue herons, egrets, and red-tailed hawks working the shoreline.

 Veterans Memorial Plaza

-Located near the park’s main entrance, the Veterans Memorial Plaza honors military service members from all branches.
-The plaza features engraved granite monuments, an American flag display, and a reflective seating area surrounded by native Texas landscaping.
-The memorial is a popular spot for quiet contemplation and photography, particularly during Veterans Day and Memorial Day observances.
+Near the main entrance, the Veterans Memorial Plaza honors service members from all branches with engraved granite monuments, an American flag display, and a reflective seating area framed by native Texas landscaping.
+It’s a popular spot for quiet moments and photography, especially around Veterans Day and Memorial Day.

-For visitors planning a picnic or group gathering, Frisco Commons is hard to beat.
-The eight reservable pavilions range from intimate 30-person shelters (ideal for birthday parties) to expansive 100-person covered structures suitable for corporate team outings or family reunions.
-Each pavilion includes picnic tables, electricity, and nearby access to restrooms.
-Beyond the pavilions, sprawling open meadows provide excellent space for blanket-style picnics, kite flying on breezy spring afternoons, and informal games of soccer, football, or catch.
-The 1.3-mile paved loop trail circling the park is flat and stroller-friendly, making it a favorite morning walk for families staying at nearby hotels during their Frisco vacation.
+Frisco Commons offers eight reservable pavilions — from small 30-person shelters ideal for birthday parties up to expansive 100-person structures suited to reunions or corporate outings — each with picnic tables, electricity, and nearby restrooms.
+Beyond the pavilions, open meadows give you room for blanket picnics, kite flying on breezy spring afternoons, and pickup games of soccer, football, or catch.
+The 1.3-mile paved loop trail circling the park is flat and stroller-friendly, which makes it a favorite morning walk for families staying at nearby hotels.
+The park also hosts major community events throughout the year, so check the calendar before you go.

 Limestone Quarry Park: Frisco’s Hidden Natural Gem

-Tucked away in northeast Frisco at 6101 Eldorado Parkway, Limestone Quarry Park offers the most rugged and natural landscape of any of the parks in Frisco TX.
-Built on the site of a former limestone quarry, this unique park features dramatic elevation changes, exposed rock formations, and a mature tree canopy that feels worlds away from suburban North Texas.
+Tucked into northeast Frisco at 6101 Eldorado Parkway, Limestone Quarry Park has the most rugged, natural landscape of any of the parks in Frisco TX.
+Built on the site of a former limestone quarry, it features dramatic elevation changes, exposed rock formations, and a mature tree canopy that feels genuinely removed from suburban North Texas.
+This is where you go when you want a real hike, not a paved loop.

 Taychas Trail — 3.1-Mile Nature Loop

-The crown jewel of Limestone Quarry Park is the Taychas Trail, a 3.1-mile crushed granite loop trail that winds through dense woodland along the banks of West Rowlett Creek.
-The trail features gentle elevation changes (unusual for the typically flat North Texas terrain), wooden footbridges crossing seasonal creek tributaries, and interpretive nature signs identifying native plant species.
-The shaded canopy makes Taychas Trail one of the best summer hiking options among parks in Frisco TX, as temperatures under the trees can feel 10–15 degrees cooler than exposed areas.
+The crown jewel here is the Taychas Trail, a 3.1-mile crushed-granite loop that winds through dense woodland along West Rowlett Creek.
+It’s got gentle elevation changes (unusual for the flat North Texas terrain), wooden footbridges over seasonal creek tributaries, and interpretive signs identifying native plants.
+The shaded canopy makes Taychas one of the best summer hiking options in the city — under the trees it can feel 10–15 degrees cooler than the exposed areas.
+For a full breakdown of this trail and the city’s other routes ranked by difficulty and scenery, see our dedicated guide to the best hiking trails Frisco TX has to offer.

 Hidden Waterfall

-One of Frisco’s best-kept secrets is the intermittent waterfall located along the Taychas Trail.
-During periods of heavy rainfall (typically spring and early fall), water cascades over the exposed limestone ledge creating a picturesque waterfall approximately 8–10 feet tall.
-While the waterfall doesn’t flow year-round, it’s a stunning surprise when conditions are right.
-Check recent rainfall reports before your visit if you’re hoping to catch it flowing — generally, 2+ inches of rain in the preceding 48 hours will activate the falls.
+One of Frisco’s best-kept secrets is the intermittent waterfall along the Taychas Trail.
+During heavy rainfall — typically spring and early fall — water cascades over an exposed limestone ledge to create a picturesque falls roughly 8–10 feet tall.
+It doesn’t flow year-round, so it’s a genuine surprise when conditions cooperate.
+If you’re chasing it, check recent rainfall first: generally 2+ inches in the preceding 48 hours will get it going.

 West Rowlett Creek Corridor

-The park borders the West Rowlett Creek corridor, which is one of Frisco’s most ecologically significant waterways.
-The creek supports a diverse riparian ecosystem including cottonwood, bur oak, and cedar elm trees, along with wildlife such as white-tailed deer, red foxes, barred owls, and various species of turtles and frogs.
-Nature photographers and birdwatchers find this stretch particularly rewarding during spring migration season (March through May).
+The park borders the West Rowlett Creek corridor, one of Frisco’s most ecologically significant waterways.
+The creek supports a diverse riparian ecosystem — cottonwood, bur oak, and cedar elm — along with white-tailed deer, red foxes, barred owls, and various turtles and frogs.
+Nature photographers and birdwatchers find this stretch especially rewarding during spring migration, March through May.

 Kaleidoscope Park: Frisco’s Newest Outdoor Destination

-Opened in October 2024, Kaleidoscope Park at 1901 Teel Parkway represents the future of parks in Frisco TX.
-This 5.7-acre park (with a $14 million expansion underway) combines world-class public art with modern recreation amenities, creating a destination that’s as Instagram-worthy as it is family-friendly.
+Opened in October 2024 at 1901 Teel Parkway, Kaleidoscope Park is the future of the parks in Frisco TX.
+This 5.7-acre park — with a $14 million expansion underway — pairs world-class public art with modern recreation, and it’s become as much a photo destination as a place to play.

 Janet Echelman’s “Butterfly Rest Stop” Sculpture

-The centerpiece of Kaleidoscope Park is “Butterfly Rest Stop,” a massive aerial sculpture by internationally acclaimed artist Janet Echelman.
-Spanning 165 feet across and suspended high above the park, this hand-knotted fiber net sculpture transforms with the wind, creating constantly shifting organic shapes that evoke the wings of migrating Monarch butterflies.
-At night, the sculpture is illuminated with programmable LED lighting that shifts through a mesmerizing color palette.
-It has quickly become one of the most photographed landmarks in all of North Texas and a must-see attraction among parks in Frisco TX.
+The centerpiece is “Butterfly Rest Stop,” a massive aerial sculpture by internationally acclaimed artist Janet Echelman.
+Spanning 165 feet across and suspended high above the park, this hand-knotted fiber net transforms with the wind, creating constantly shifting organic shapes that evoke the wings of migrating Monarch butterflies.
+At night it’s lit with programmable LED lighting that cycles through a mesmerizing color palette.
+It’s quickly become one of the most photographed landmarks in North Texas and a genuine must-see.

 Dog Park

 Kaleidoscope Park includes a well-designed off-leash dog park with separate enclosures for large and small dogs.
-The dog area features artificial turf for clean play year-round, water stations, waste bag dispensers, and double-gated entries for safety.
-It’s become one of the most popular dog parks in the Frisco area since opening.
+It’s got artificial turf for clean play year-round, water stations, waste-bag dispensers, and double-gated entries for safety.
+Since opening, it’s become one of the most popular dog parks in the Frisco area — partly because the turf stays mud-free after rain.

-The park’s interactive splash pad features artistic water elements that complement the overall Kaleidoscope aesthetic.
-Nearby, a modern playground with climbing structures, slides, and balance features keeps children engaged.
-The ongoing $14 million expansion will add additional play areas, event lawns, shade structures, and expanded trail connections.
+The park’s interactive splash pad uses artistic water elements that match the overall Kaleidoscope aesthetic, and a modern playground with climbing structures, slides, and balance features sits nearby.
+The ongoing $14 million expansion will add more play areas, event lawns, shade structures, and expanded trail connections, so expect it to keep growing.

 Northeast Community Park: Frisco’s Largest Green Space

-At 74 acres, Northeast Community Park (located at 10901 Rolater Road) is the largest developed park in the Frisco system.
-This expansive green space is purpose-built for active recreation and large community events, making it one of the most versatile parks in Frisco TX.
+At 74 acres, Northeast Community Park at 10901 Rolater Road is the largest developed park in the Frisco system.
+It’s purpose-built for active recreation and big community events, which makes it one of the most versatile parks in Frisco TX.

-Key features at Northeast Community Park include multiple lighted athletic fields (soccer, football, lacrosse), a cricket pitch (one of the few public cricket facilities in North Texas), a regulation sand volleyball court, covered basketball courts, a large all-abilities playground, a 1.5-mile perimeter walking/jogging trail, multiple reservable pavilions, and two fishing ponds stocked seasonally.
-The park’s wide-open meadow areas are popular spots for kite flying, drone practice (in designated zones), and informal games of catch or frisbee.
-The park also features a modern concession stand near the athletic fields that operates during tournament weekends and league game days.
-A 0.5-mile nature trail along the park’s eastern boundary provides a quieter escape from the athletic activity, winding through a stand of native bur oak and pecan trees.
+The feature list is long: multiple lighted athletic fields (soccer, football, lacrosse), a cricket pitch — one of the few public cricket facilities in North Texas — a regulation sand volleyball court, covered basketball courts, a large all-abilities playground, a 1.5-mile perimeter walking and jogging trail, multiple reservable pavilions, and two fishing ponds stocked seasonally.
+The wide-open meadows draw kite flyers, drone hobbyists (in designated zones), and casual games of catch.
+A modern concession stand near the athletic fields operates during tournament weekends and league game days.
+And a quieter 0.5-mile nature trail along the eastern boundary winds through native bur oak and pecan, giving you an escape from the athletic bustle.
+If your crew is sports-minded, this park connects naturally to the broader Frisco TX sports scene the city is famous for.

-Trails & Biking: 70+ Miles of Connected Paths
+Trails and Biking: 70+ Miles of Connected Paths

-One of the greatest strengths of parks in Frisco TX is the interconnected trail network.
-With over 70 miles of paved and natural surface trails, Frisco has earned recognition as a Bicycle Friendly Community from the League of American Bicyclists.
-The trail system connects parks, neighborhoods, schools, and commercial districts, allowing residents and visitors to traverse significant portions of the city without ever touching a road.
+One of the greatest strengths of the parks in Frisco TX is the interconnected trail network.
+With over 70 miles of paved and natural-surface trails, Frisco has earned that Bicycle Friendly Community recognition — the system links parks, neighborhoods, schools, and commercial districts, so you can cross significant chunks of the city without ever touching a road.

 Cottonwood Creek Greenbelt

-The Cottonwood Creek Greenbelt is Frisco’s signature multi-use trail corridor, stretching approximately 8 miles through the central part of the city.
-The 10-foot-wide concrete path follows the natural contours of Cottonwood Creek, passing through shaded woodland sections, open prairie grasslands, and several neighborhood parks along the way.
-The trail connects to the DCTA A-train station, making it accessible to visitors staying elsewhere in the DFW metroplex.
-Key trailheads include access points at Frisco Commons, Shepherd’s Glen Park, and Hummingbird Park.
+The Cottonwood Creek Greenbelt is Frisco’s signature multi-use corridor, stretching roughly 8 miles through the center of the city.
+The 10-foot-wide concrete path follows the natural contours of Cottonwood Creek, passing shaded woodland, open prairie, and several neighborhood parks.
+It connects to the DCTA A-train station, which makes it reachable for visitors staying elsewhere in the metroplex.
+Key trailheads sit at Frisco Commons, Shepherd’s Glen Park, and Hummingbird Park.

 Big Bluestem Trail

-Running through northeast Frisco, the Big Bluestem Trail offers approximately 4 miles of paved pathway through restored native prairie grasslands.
-Named after the big bluestem grass species that once dominated North Texas landscapes, this trail provides a glimpse of what the region looked like before development.
-Spring wildflower displays (March through May) along the Big Bluestem Trail are particularly spectacular, with Indian paintbrush, bluebonnets, and black-eyed Susans creating vivid color corridors.
+Running through northeast Frisco, the Big Bluestem Trail offers about 4 miles of paved pathway through restored native prairie.
+Named for the big bluestem grass that once dominated North Texas, it gives you a glimpse of the pre-development landscape.
+The spring wildflower displays here (March through May) are particularly spectacular — Indian paintbrush, bluebonnets, and black-eyed Susans line the path in vivid color corridors.

 Mountain Bike Trail at Northwest Community Park

-For mountain biking enthusiasts, the singletrack trail at Northwest Community Park (12905 Chandler Drive) offers approximately 3 miles of purpose-built mountain bike terrain.
-The trail features banked turns, small drops, log crossings, and varying terrain that challenges intermediate to advanced riders.
-The trail surface is natural dirt, so conditions vary with weather — check trail conditions after rain to avoid riding on muddy surfaces that can cause erosion.
+For mountain bikers, the singletrack at Northwest Community Park (12905 Chandler Drive) offers about 3 miles of purpose-built terrain — banked turns, small drops, log crossings, and varying terrain that challenges intermediate to advanced riders.
+The surface is natural dirt, so conditions vary with weather; check after rain and avoid riding muddy trails, which causes erosion.

-Frisco trails follow standard multi-use etiquette: pedestrians have the right of way, cyclists should announce when passing (“on your left”), and dogs must be leashed on all paved trails.
-Wheeled vehicles (bikes, scooters, skateboards) should stay on paved surfaces.
+Frisco trails follow standard multi-use etiquette: pedestrians have the right of way, cyclists announce when passing (“on your left”), and dogs stay leashed on all paved trails.
+Wheeled vehicles — bikes, scooters, skateboards — stick to paved surfaces.
 Most trailheads have free parking, water fountains, and restroom access.
-Early morning hours (before 9 AM) offer the coolest temperatures and lightest crowds during summer months.
+Early morning (before 9 AM) gives you the coolest temperatures and lightest crowds in summer.

 Disc Golf at B.F.
 Phillips Community Park

 B.F.
-Phillips Community Park (2925 Rolater Road) is home to one of the premier disc golf courses among parks in Frisco TX.
-The 18-hole course winds through a mix of open fairways and wooded sections, offering challenges for players of all skill levels.
-Holes range from short 180-foot approach shots to demanding 400+ foot drives through tight tree-lined corridors.
+Phillips Community Park at 2925 Rolater Road is home to one of the premier disc golf courses among the parks in Frisco TX.
+The 18-hole course winds through a mix of open fairways and wooded sections, with challenges for every skill level — holes range from short 180-foot approaches to demanding 400+ foot drives through tight tree-lined corridors.
+It uses permanent concrete tee pads and chain-link baskets, and each hole has a sign with distance, par, and layout.

 Dog Parks: Where Frisco’s Pets Play

-Frisco is one of the most pet-friendly cities in Texas, and several of the parks in Frisco TX feature dedicated off-leash dog areas.
-Here are the top options for letting your four-legged companion run free:
+Frisco is one of the most pet-friendly cities in Texas, and several parks feature dedicated off-leash areas.
+Here are the top options for letting your dog run.

 Ruff Range Dog Park (B.F.
 Phillips)

 Ruff Range Dog Park at B.F.
 Phillips Community Park is Frisco’s largest dedicated off-leash facility.
-The park features separate enclosures for large dogs (over 30 lbs) and small dogs (under 30 lbs), with agility obstacles, water stations, shaded seating areas, and waste bag dispensers throughout.
-The large dog area spans approximately 2 acres of fenced grass with gentle rolling terrain, providing plenty of room for high-energy dogs to sprint and socialize.
-Double-gated entries prevent escape artists from making a break for it.
+It has separate enclosures for large dogs (over 30 lbs) and small dogs (under 30 lbs), with agility obstacles, water stations, shaded seating, and waste-bag dispensers throughout.
+The large-dog area spans roughly 2 acres of fenced grass with gentle rolling terrain — plenty of room for high-energy dogs to sprint and socialize.
+Double-gated entries keep the escape artists contained.

 Kaleidoscope Park Dog Area

-The newer dog park at Kaleidoscope Park (described above) offers a more compact but well-maintained alternative, featuring artificial turf that stays mud-free even after rain.
-This is an excellent choice for dogs who prefer a cleaner environment or for owners who want to combine a dog park visit with the park’s other attractions.
+The newer dog park at Kaleidoscope Park is a more compact but well-maintained alternative, and its artificial turf stays mud-free even after rain.
+It’s a great pick for dogs who prefer a cleaner surface, or for owners who want to combine a dog-park visit with the park’s other attractions.

 Dog Park Etiquette

 All Frisco dog parks require dogs to be current on vaccinations, and aggressive dogs must be removed immediately.
-Owners are responsible for supervising their dogs at all times and cleaning up waste.
-Dogs must be leashed when transitioning between the parking lot and the off-leash area.
-Water bowls are provided at stations, but bringing your own portable water bowl is recommended during hot summer months when shared bowls run out quickly.
+Owners supervise their dogs at all times and clean up after them.
+Dogs stay leashed when moving between the parking lot and the off-leash area.
+Water bowls are provided at stations, but bringing your own portable bowl is smart during hot summer months, when shared bowls run dry quickly.

 Fishing Spots Across Parks in Frisco TX

-Several parks in Frisco TX offer excellent bank fishing opportunities, and the Texas Parks & Wildlife Department periodically stocks Frisco’s public ponds with channel catfish, largemouth bass, bluegill, and hybrid striped bass.
-Popular fishing locations include:
+Several parks offer solid bank fishing, and Texas Parks & Wildlife periodically stocks Frisco’s public ponds with channel catfish, largemouth bass, bluegill, and hybrid striped bass.
+The popular spots:

-- Frisco Commons Fishing Pond — The most accessible option, with a paved shoreline path and nearby restrooms.
-Best for catfish and bluegill.
-Great for beginners and families with young children.
+• Frisco Commons Fishing Pond — the most accessible, with a paved shoreline path and nearby restrooms.
+Best for catfish and bluegill, and great for beginners and young kids.

-- Northeast Community Park Ponds — Two ponds with varied shoreline access.
-The larger pond offers better bass fishing, while the smaller pond is stocked heavily with catfish for easier catches.
+• Northeast Community Park Ponds — two ponds with varied shoreline access.
+The larger pond offers better bass fishing; the smaller one is stocked heavily with catfish for easier catches.

-- B.F.
-Phillips Community Park Pond — A quieter option popular with early morning anglers.
-The pond’s shaded banks provide comfortable fishing even in summer heat.
+• B.F.
+Phillips Community Park Pond — a quieter option popular with early-morning anglers, with shaded banks that stay comfortable in summer heat.

-- Limestone Quarry Park (West Rowlett Creek) — For more adventurous anglers, the creek offers natural fishing for sunfish and small bass.
-Access is along the Taychas Trail.
+• Limestone Quarry Park (West Rowlett Creek) — for more adventurous anglers, the creek offers natural fishing for sunfish and small bass, accessible along the Taychas Trail.

-Texas fishing regulations apply at all locations — anglers 17 and older must carry a valid Texas fishing license with a freshwater stamp.
-Licenses can be purchased online through the Texas Parks & Wildlife website or at local retailers like Walmart and Academy Sports.
-Catch-and-release is encouraged at all Frisco park ponds to maintain healthy fish populations.
+Texas fishing regulations apply everywhere — anglers 17 and older must carry a valid license with a freshwater stamp.
+You can buy licenses online through the Texas Parks & Wildlife website or at retailers like Walmart and Academy Sports.
+Catch-and-release is encouraged at all Frisco park ponds to keep the fish populations healthy.

-The diverse habitats across parks in Frisco TX — including creek corridors, restored prairie grasslands, mature woodlands, and wetland edges — support a surprisingly rich variety of bird species.
-Over 200 bird species have been documented in the Frisco area throughout the year, making it a rewarding destination for birders.
+The mix of habitats across the parks in Frisco TX — creek corridors, restored prairie, mature woodlands, wetland edges — supports a surprisingly rich variety of birds.
+Over 200 species have been documented in the Frisco area across the year, which makes it a genuinely rewarding place to bird.

-Top birding locations include the West Rowlett Creek corridor at Limestone Quarry Park (for woodland species like barred owls, red-bellied woodpeckers, and painted buntings), the Big Bluestem Trail prairie section (for grassland species like scissor-tailed flycatchers, dickcissels, and meadowlarks), and the ponds at Frisco Commons and Northeast Community Park (for waterfowl and wading birds including great blue herons, green herons, and various species of ducks during winter migration).
+Top birding spots: the West Rowlett Creek corridor at Limestone Quarry Park (woodland species like barred owls, red-bellied woodpeckers, and painted buntings), the Big Bluestem Trail prairie section (grassland species like scissor-tailed flycatchers, dickcissels, and meadowlarks), and the ponds at Frisco Commons and Northeast Community Park (waterfowl and wading birds including great blue herons, green herons, and various ducks during winter migration).
+Spring migration (March–May) and fall migration (September–November) bring the greatest diversity.

 Seasonal Guide to Enjoying Parks in Frisco TX